-The Cardiopulmonary Department at Mizell Memorial Hospital provides EKG, 24 and 48 hour Holter Monitor, and stress testing to patients.
-They also provide ultra sounds of the heart, carotid arteries, arterial and venous arteries.
-EKG's are done 7 days a week, 24 hours a day.
-Other testing is done Monday through Friday and needs to be scheduled and is only done with an order from a physician.
+The Cardiopulmonary Department at Mizell Memorial Hospital provides EKG, 24 and 48 hour Holter Monitor, and cardiac stress testing to patients.
+They also provide ultrasounds of the heart, carotid arteries, other vasculature.
+EKG's are done 7 days a week, 24 hours a day with an order form a physician.
+Other testing is scheduled Monday - Friday by appointment and only with an order from a physician.

 Specific Procedures are listed below and further information can be read regarding your procedure: